john-kheir/home/docs/config/main.md

 # Main Configuration

-The main `core` configuration is auto-loaded from the `/etc/g8os/g8os.toml` file.
+The main configuration is auto-loaded from the `/etc/g8os/g8os.toml` file.

+In the [g8os/initramfs](https://github.com/g8os/initramfs) repository that you'll use for creating the G8OS boot image, `g8os.toml` can be found in the `config/g8os` directory.

-This configuration file has the following sections:
+`g8os.toml` has the following sections:

 - [main](#main)
 - [sink](#sink)